NeilGraham/urlscrub/README.md

 # URL Scrub

-Tool for parsing URL webpage into JSON + RDF.
+Tool for parsing a URL webpage into JSON + RDF.

 ## Setup